thesetkehproject/jesi/README.md

 ability to integrate with many services and be highly extensible via rest endpoints.

 ---
+#### Issues
+* It Looks like there is an issue with Drone's new RPC so there might be some fully random commits untill i iron out exactly what is on the happening.

+---

 Im using a lot of git flow at work so im going to use this repo as the test bed for integrating it into personal projects.
 As it a Nice clean way of managing git projects.